FractalFeldspar/maxfan/_projects/mechanical-ball-clock.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/JKv2sZO4aGY?si=e8iIDBwpUzCc4_C3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 Many years ago, I was working on another mechanical project when I suddenly came up with an idea for a mechanical clock.
-For context, common escapement designs like watch escapements experience deviations in their period when the energy source (e.g., a mainspring) supplies different amounts of torque/force to the rest of the clock.
+For context, common escapement designs like watch escapements experience deviations in their period when their energy source (e.g., a mainspring) supplies different amounts of torque/force to the rest of the clock.
 This is why some mechanical watches use a [fusee mechanism](https://en.wikipedia.org/wiki/Fusee_%28horology%29) in combination with their mainspring.
 The idea I had was to create a second escapement that was insulated from the varying levels of torque/force supplied by the energy source.
 One year after this idea came to me, I decided to pursue it by designing and building this mechanical clock.

 <!-- <div class="embed-responsive embed-responsive-16by9 mt-4 mb-3">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/x7STD5HqZzA?si=PjqoqM41ET_HG6tv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>